pateb9298/developer-ticket-AI-assistant/README.md

 # Intelligent Issue Router

-An AI-powered backend system that automatically analyzes software issues, determines their priority and category, recommends the appropriate engineering team, and allows users to query their issue data using natural language.
+An AI backend system that automatically analyzes software issues, determines their priority and category, recommends the appropriate engineering team, and allows users to query their issue data using natural language.

 ## Features

 - Create, retrieve, update, and delete software issues
 - Store issue data in Amazon DynamoDB
-- Analyze issues using OpenAI
+- Analyze issues and attachments using OpenAI
+- Upload issue attachments to Amazon S3
+- Automatically process uploaded attachments using AWS Lambda
 - Automatically generate:
     - Issue category
     - Priority